JasonTitcomb/Plugin_SD_card/README.md

 The SD card plugin adds a few `$` commands for listing files and running G-code from a SD Card:

+Added file line to SD: report.
+Send file from pendant to SD card on controller to be run from there.
+Line number allows display of running line.

 `$FM`

 Mount card as the root \(/\) directory.

+`$FU`

+Un-Mount

+`FUP`

+Sender:
+  $FUP=job.nc,123456\n
+  wait for "ok"

+Sender:
+  send exactly 123456 raw bytes

+Controller:
+  replies "Upload complete"

 `$F`